d12frosted/elpa-mirror/gnu/vertico-readme.txt

 with Emacs.
 There are at least two other interactive completion UIs, which follow a similar philosophy:

-- [[https://github.com/raxod502/selectrum][Selectrum]]: If you are looking for a less minimalistic and more full-featured (but also more complex) package, you may be interested in Selectrum, which has a similar UI as Vertico.
-Additionally Selectrum supports Avy-style quick keys, a horizontal display and a configurable buffer display.
+- [[https://github.com/raxod502/selectrum][Selectrum]]: Selectrum has a similar UI as Vertico.
+Vertico offers more commands for grouping support.
+Selectrum supports additional Avy-style quick keys and a horizontal display.
+On the other hand, Selectrum is significantly more complex and not fully compatible with every Emacs completion command ([[https://github.com/raxod502/selectrum/issues/481][Issue #481]]), since it uses its own filtering infrastructure, which deviates from the standard Emacs completion facilities.
 - [[https://github.com/oantolin/icomplete-vertical][Icomplete-vertical]]: This package enhances the Emacs builtin Icomplete with a vertical display.
 In contrast to Vertico, the candidates are rotated such that the current candidate always appears at the top.
 From my perspective, candidate rotation feels a bit less intuitive than the UI of Vertico or Selectrum.
-Note that Emacs 28 offers an built-in ~icomplete-vertical-mode~.
+Note that Emacs 28 offers a built-in ~icomplete-vertical-mode~.

+See also the [[https://github.com/raxod502/selectrum][Selectrum readme]], which gives an extensive comparison of many available completion systems from the perspective of Selectrum.

 * Problematic completion commands